rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_base.md

 #### Settling velocity

-The difference in the diagonal k’s for sedimentation comes from a difference in k’s for the sedimentation and resuspension processes.
+The difference the diagonal k’s going to sediment and river/sea water comes from a difference in k’s for the sedimentation and resuspension processes.

 This is caused by the use of different formulas to calculate settling velocity between excel and R. In excel, settling velocity is always calculated as:

+$$
-`SetVel <- 2.5/(24*3600)`
+SetVel <- 2.5/(24*3600)

-While in R, an improved version of this formula is used:
+$$ While in R, an improved version of this formula is used:

+$$
-`SetVel <- 2*(radius^2*(rhoParticle-rhoWater)*GN) / (9*DynViscWaterStandard)`
+SetVel <- 2*(radius^2*(rhoParticle-rhoWater)*GN) / (9*DynViscWaterStandard)

-Using the Test variable, the settling velocity formula is temporarily changed to the formula used in excel for the resuspension ans sedimentation processes (K_resuspension and k_Sedimentation).
+$$ Using the Test variable, the settling velocity formula is temporarily changed to the formula used in excel for the resuspension ans sedimentation processes (K_resuspension and k_Sedimentation).
 This solves the differences in diagonal k’s related to resuspension or sedimentation.

+#### Degradation

+For some substances, the bulk standard degradation rate constant for air/water/soil/sediment (kdeg) has an input value, while for other substances this value is calculated.
+When an input value is available, this value has 2 decimals in R but more decimals in excel.
+This can cause slight differences the k’s where this value is used.
+Therefore, these values were rounded in the test files that were used for comparison to the R output.
+There is an [issue](https://github.com/rivm-syso/SBoo/issues/158) to fix this in a future SBooScript update.

+#### Air to soil

+The difference in diagonal k’s for air is caused by a different use of variables to calculate k_Adsorption.
+This process uses the fraction of original species in the (pore)water of a subcompartment (FRorig).
+In Excel, one FRorig value is used to calculate the adsorption for soil and one value is used to calculate the adsorption to water.
+In R however, the FRorig value for each specific subcompartment (natural soil, agricultural soil etc.) is used to calculate adsorption.
+The Test variable was used to calculate this variable with the same FRorig value as in excel.

 ### From-to k’s

 <figure>
 <img
-src="Molecular_verification_metal_files/figure-gfm/PlotFromTok_1-1.png"
+src="Molecular_verification_base_files/figure-gfm/PlotFromTok_1-1.png"
 alt="Figure 2: Relative differences from-to k’s between R and Spreadsheet implementation of SimpleBox (Test=FALSE)" />
 <figcaption aria-hidden="true">Figure 2: Relative differences from-to
 k’s between R and Spreadsheet implementation of SimpleBox